Go back

 A key priority for the LA WG has been to reinforce and develop cooperation with networks in Latin America, such as AUGM, CLACSO, UDUAL, among others, with an approach that is based on building trust through activities promoting knowledge exchange and development.
 These include: research round tables, leading to joint research proposals; jointly created enhancement programmes and shared capacities around themes of mutual interest; mobility and exchange opportunities; as well as joint activities aimed to generate interaction at postgraduate level.

-Contributing to the achievement of the above aims, the LA WG has focused on engagement with a range of institutions and organisations across Europe and Latin America (e.g. EU-LAC Foundation, EU Commission’s Directorate-General for Research and Innovation, CLACSO, UNESCO, etc.) to support policy and practice discussions, contributing to plans and actions that are inclusive of Latin American higher education cultures and expertise, including research, teaching and professional services.
+Contributing to the achievement of the above aims, the LA WG has focused on engagement with a range of institutions and organisations across Europe and Latin America (e.g. EU-LAC Foundation, EU Commission’s DG RTD, CLACSO, UNESCO, etc.) to support policy and practice discussions, contributing to plans and actions that are inclusive of Latin American higher education cultures and expertise, including research, teaching and professional services.

-• To elaborate and disseminate the call for papers for the second edition of the book “Why Latin America Matters” as a platform for discussion and interaction on the role of the region in future global development, this time from a Latin American perspective.
-We aim at having the final draft ready for print by the end of 2024/beginning 2025.
+• To elaborate and disseminate the call for papers for the second edition of the book “Why Latin America Matters (link to first edition) as a platform for discussion and interaction on the role of the region in future global development, this time from a Latin American perspective.
+We aim at having the final draft ready for print by the end of 2025/beginning 2026.

-• To enable a platform for exchange with similar networks in the region (UDUAL, CLACSO, AUGM), in order to develop joint activities with a concrete impact in shaping the research and education EU-LAC collaborative landscape.
+• To enable a platform for exchange with similar networks in the region (focusing on CLACSO and AUGM), in order to develop joint activities with a concrete impact in shaping the research and education EU-LAC collaborative landscape.

 • To engage with EU and Latin America-based institutions and political representatives in both regions to contribute to policy development that promotes sustainability and socio-economic inclusion in Latin America and that enables a reflection over the role of Latin America in global politics and sustainable development.